Shawn-Ng/basic-statistics/R-forecasting.md

 ```

 ### Harmonic regression for multiple seasonality
-Harmonic regressions are also useful when time series have multiple seasonal patterns. `auto.arima()` would take a long time to fit a long time series.
-Instead you will fit a standard regression model with Fourier terms using the `tslm()` function
 ```r
 # Fit a harmonic regression using order 10 for each type of seasonality
 fit <- tslm(multiSeasonalTS ~ fourier(multiSeasonalTS, K = c(10, 10)))